-We unconditionally guarantee your satisfaction with all Sounds True download and physical products for one year when purchased via our website.
+We unconditionally guarantee your satisfaction with all Sounds True digital audio and video products and physical products for one year when purchased via our website.
 If a Sounds True product fails to meet your expectations for any reason, simply contact Sounds True Customer Service for a full refund.
 For items purchased from Sounds True that are manufactured by other companies, we indicate the refund period in the product description.

 Please note: Due to credit card fraud protection policies, refund requests over 120 days from purchase date will be refunded via a paper check (in US dollars) and mailed to the billing address on file or applied as a credit on account.

-All downloadable audio and video titles are also covered by a one year guarantee.
+All digital audio and video titles are also covered by a one year guarantee.